 Tingling extremities (cold hands and feet), is categorized by numbness and pins and needles sensations in the extremities.
 In menopause, it presents due to hormone shifts affecting the nervous system.

 Osteoporosis becomes more prevalent postmenopause.
 The breakdown of bone outpaces the building of new bone due to the decline in the female hormones, estrogen and progesterone.
 This is a serious condition which can lead to severe health problems.

 Asthma – there is a connection between low estrogen levels and asthma, although to date studies remain conflicted.
 It is known that when estrogen levels fluctuate and drop significantly this may cause inflammation in the airways.

 Dry eye syndrome can occur due to declining hormone levels, which can affect the ocular tissues and the tear composition made by your eyes.
 Common symptoms include light sensitivity, dryness, blurred vision and burning/sandy/gritty feelings.
 Contrary to that, if you are experiencing teary eyes this can also be a sign that you eyes are trying to make up for a lack of moisture.

 Dry mouth syndrome occurs when there is not enough saliva in your mouth.
-Fluctuating and changing hormone levels often leave post menopausal women with a continual feeling of dry mouth.
+Fluctuating and changing hormone levels often leave perimenopausal and post menopausal women with a continual feeling of dry mouth.